rpmuller/ePubs/WP1.md

 rewarding virtue and punishing vice, not because of an ultimate ethical doctrine that the good deserve more than the bad.
-"Justice," in this view, consists in considering only the amount of happiness involved, without favour to one individual or class as against another.
+"Justice," in this view, consists in considering only the amount of happiness involved, without favor to one individual or class as against another.
 Greek philosophers, including Plato and Aristotle, had a different conception of justice, and it is one which is still widely prevalent.
 They thought originally on grounds derived from religion